 Community Reintegration and Therapeutic

 ACCESS provides individualized comprehensive services to address the special needs of individuals with mental health stipulations who are on probation/parole, and those who have completed the IOPC program.
-Located at the Paul Elizondo Westside Clinic, ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.
+Located at the Paul Elizondo Adult Behavioral Health Clinic, ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.

 The Assertive Community Treatment (ACT) program is a voluntary outpatient program designed for people who experience symptoms of severe and persistent mental illness resulting in frequent hospitalizations.
 A committed, compassionate, effective team helps people build skills to manage daily stressors and navigate life to overcome persistent psychiatric challenges that result in frequent hospitalizations or conflict.

 - Supported housing

 Community Reintegration (CRP)